 Best wireless headphones for kids

 Why do I know Puro Sound Labs BT2200 headphones are great for kids?
 Because I have a kid, and he has these headphones, and he loves them.
 And he does not love all headphones, by a long shot. (“Daddy, these are too tight,” “Mommy, these are too loud,” and so on.)
 The BT2200 40 mm dynamic drivers create excellent sound quality (I’ve slipped them on more than once), and the headphones block out 82 percent of the ambient noise, which together means an excellent acoustic experience for the youngster.
 They’re also limited to a maximum volume output of 85 decibels, which gives parents (like me) some comfort knowing those little eardrums aren’t going to be damaged.

-Be it music, the audio from a movie or show, a phone call, whatever, the prime directive of a set of headphones is to deliver high-quality audio to your ears.
-And the B&O Play H4s bring you heckin’-good sound quality.
+Whether it’s music, a movie, or a phone call, the prime directive of a set of headphones is to deliver high-quality audio to your ears.
+And the B&O Play H4s bring that too you in every situation.
 The bass is rich, but not overbearing, thanks to excellent equalization.
 The treble and midrange are clear and never sharp.
-They’re pricey, they’re kind of big, but they sound great.
-Importantly for gift-giving, they also look fantastic (something the Danish brand is known for) and are pricey enough to feel like a substantial present.
-I get a fair amount of free stuff to test out, but I’ve found nothing to top the B&O Play H4s in terms of sound quality, comfort, and design.
+They’re pricey and kind of big, but they sound great.
+Importantly for gift-giving, they also look fantastic.
+I test a lot of headphones, and I’ve found nothing to top the B&O Play H4s in terms of sound quality, comfort, and design.
 This is my go-to pair.

 If you’re looking for a different style of Bluetooth headphone, here are some highly reviewed options from Amazon, according to hyperenthusiastic listeners.

 Best foldable over-ear wireless headphones